 No, the amount of available parking in the downtown has not changed due to any recent construction projects or streetscape improvements.

 No, the City is able to determine how funds from the TIF are allocated.
-Based on the current proposal, payments from the TIF will total $8,376,695 for the first 10 years of the agreement.
+Based on the approved proposal, payments from the TIF will total $8,376,695 for the first 10 years of the agreement.
 A portion of the costs of the garage will be paid for by revenues from the users of the garage.

 You can put your containers out by the curb after 4 p.m. the night before collection and they must be brought back in from the curb by 8 p.m. the day of collection.

 PAYT bags can be purchased at the following local retailers:

 No, do not use a plastic bag to place items into the blue recycling container.
 The items you place in the blue recycling container should be placed in the container loosely and not in a bag.
 The only exception to this is if you have shredded paper.
 Shredded paper should be placed in a brown paper bag (NOT plastic), then placed into the blue recycling container.

 The City of Biddeford implemented a new curbside recycling and trash collection program on July 1, 2013.
 Properties that are in the program receive a blue Zero-Sort recycling bin and a smaller green trash container to limit "free" trash collection.
 Collection is curbside so residents living in properties that are in the program no longer have to bring their recyclables to the Recycling Center, they get picked-up at curbside or roadside.
 Trash and recycling get picked up on the same day every week.
 Check out what day is your collection day (PDF).